 An Expectation Suite combines multiple Expectation Configurations into an overall description of a Data Asset.
 Expectation Suites should have names corresponding to the kind of data they define, like “NPI” for National Provider Identifier data or “company.users” for a users table.

 - Table of Expectation Implementations By Backend

 An Expectation Validation Result captures the output of checking an expectation against data.
-It describes whether the data met the expectation, and additional metrics from the data such as the percentage of unique values or observed mean.
+It describes whether the data met the expectation, and will usually include Metrics from the data that were used to evaluate the Expectation, such as the percentage of unique values or observed mean.

 An Expectation Suite Validation Result combines multiple Expectation Validation Results and metadata about the validation into a single report.